carljmosca/mule-google-connector/mule-google-connector-calendar/README.md

 The client_secrets.json file (download from Google after creating an OAuth2 Client ID for API Access) should be placed in USER_HOME/.store

+Go to the API Console: https://code.google.com/apis/console

+If no projects exist, click the Create Project button

+Next, enable the Calendar API via APIs and Auth -> APIs -> Calendar API

 ADDITIONAL RESOURCES
 ====================
 Everything you need to know about getting started with Mule can be found here: